prempotabatti49/trexquantHangmanChallenge/README.md

 ## Data Encoding
 ### Input Data
 Permutation:
-From ~220k words dictionary, we have created around 10 million words by masking different letters in the word, i.e., by replacing letters with "__".
+From ~220k words dictionary, we have created around 10 million words by masking different letters in the word, i.e., by replacing letters with underscore.

 The maximum length of a word in the given dictionary is 29.
 Testing will happen on mutually exclusive datasets.
 Thus max word length is assumed at 35.
-Each input word is encoded to a 35-dimensional vector, such that alphabets {a-z} will be replaced by numbers {1-26} and "_" will be replaced by 27.
+Each input word is encoded to a 35-dimensional vector, such that alphabets {a-z} will be replaced by numbers {1-26} and underscore will be replaced by 27.
 The vector will be pre-padded.
-Thus, the masked word "aa_" of the word "aaa" will be encoded as [0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,1,1,27]
+Thus, the masked word "aa__" of the word "aaa" will be encoded as [0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,1,1,27]

 ### Target Data